fedang/fedang.net/content/posts/pointer-tagging/index.md

 Now that the obligatory warning is out of the way, let's see some tagged pointers out in the wild.

-LLVM implements *PointerIntPair*, which automatically bitmangles the integer into the low bits of the pointer.
-Note that this optimization is applied only when possible and for small integer values.
+LLVM implements *PointerIntPair*, which automatically bitmangles an integer into the low bits of a pointer.
+Note that this optimization is applied when possible and only for small integer values.

 A tagged representation is used by both Caml[^caml] and OCaml[^ocaml], despite being compiled and strongly-typed languages.